-The USACE maintains a 9-foot deep channel in the Mississippi River above Baton Rouge; a 40- foot channel from Baton Rouge to Philadelphia Point (Donaldsonville); and a 45-foot channel from there to the Gulf of Mexico.
+The USACE maintains a 9-foot deep channel in the Mississippi River above Baton Rouge; a 40- foot channel from Baton Rouge to Donaldsonville; and a 45-foot channel from there to the Gulf of Mexico.
 Maintaining this channel requires river-training structures like dikes, bank stabilization structures (revetments), and dredging.
 Every year the river is surveyed using sonar.
-The information is loaded into a GIS system and used to determine the priorities for dredging and building new structures.
+A GIS system houses the data and it is used to determine dredging and structure building priorities.

-Port Authorities manage the harbors on the Mississippi River in coordination with the USACE and the United States Coast Guard (USCG).
+Port Authorities manage the Mississippi River harbors in coordination with the USACE and the United States Coast Guard (USCG).
 The harbors are surveyed annually.
 The USACE dredges harbors within budget constraints according to priorities.
 Tonnage of cargo moved through the harbors determines priorities.
 When the USACE budget does not support dredging all of the harbors, the local harbor authorities work together to fund and manage dredging.
 The expansion of the Panama Canal will likely bring changes to the cargo shipped on the Mississippi River.
 It is likely more container barges will be moved on the river.
-Many harbors will have to expand their facilities to handle them.
+Many harbors will have to expand their facilities.
 These changes may also spur changes in security at harbors along the river.

-Navigation channels are managed on many of the tributaries - the Arkansas/White, Ouachita/Black, and Red Rivers.
-These channels are dredged, but otherwise maintenance is less intensive than on the LMR unless a specific problem is found.
+Navigation channels are managed on the Arkansas/White, Ouachita/Black, and Red Rivers.
+These channels are dredged, but otherwise maintenance is less intensive than on the LMR unless a problem is found.
+One such problem occurs on the Arkansas/White River system.

-A natural cutoff between the lower White and Arkansas rivers was closed during development of the navigation system to make it more reliable.
-A new cutoff developed in the 1970s and 1980s in the Melinda Channel-Owens Lake corridor that spawned construction of the Arkansas/White Cutoff Containment Structure.
-The structure requires frequent maintenance.
-A cutoff would cause significant need for dredging and dangerous cross-flows where the Arkansas River flows into the White River.
-A cutoff would potentially re-route the flow from the lower 10 miles of the White River into a non-navigable reach of the Arkansas River cutting off navigation between the Mississippi River and the 445-mile Arkansas River navigation system.
+The lower portion of the Arkansas River navigation system routes through the White River, which connects it to the Mississippi River.
+A potential cutoff developed in the 1970s and 1980s in the Melinda Channel-Owens Lake corridor that would have rerouted the water from the White River back into the non-navigable portion of the Arkansas.
+The Arkansas/White Cutoff Containment Structure was built to stop the cutoff and it requires frequent maintenance.
+If the structure fails, the need for dredging would increase; dangerous cross-flows would develop and the lower 10 miles of the system would be non-navigable cutting off navigation between the Mississippi River and the 445-mile Arkansas River navigation system.